Identity in the Age of Social Media

-And yet, who amongst us is exempt from these contradictions and inconsistencies?
+And yet, who among us is exempt from these contradictions and inconsistencies?
 And more importantly, who would want to be?

 If you feel like your “real” persona extends beyond the limited biographical reality into which you were born, great!
 That doesn’t make you “inauthentic.”
 It merely acknowledges that you are first and foremost a human in action: fluid and capable of growth, bursting with imagination.
 We are multidimensional creatures in a constant state of flux.
 Embrace it and give others that same breadth to explore and communicate (assuming it’s done from a place of basic humanist principles and respect).

 I promise all this virtual expression is more than rampant narcissism (though it’s often also that): Studies show that the self you create and express in virtual spaces influences your belief (or lack thereof) in your real-world self.
 Avatars are not without consequence, so take them (but not yourself) seriously.

 Identity is an all-the-time, rest-of-your-life process of becoming, and technology is here to stay.
 Negotiating that intersection can be confusing, and there will probably be missteps, but you need not settle for being a bland avatar.
 Give yourself permission to be a bold, whole person that you can be proud of—in flesh and pixels alike.